THE VOLGA GERMANS IN PORTLAND

 The German Evangelical Congregational Brethren Church (known simply in the community as the 'Brethren Church') originally began as the Free Evangelical Brethren Church in December 1900.
 It was led by church elders rather than ordained ministers.
 On September 13, 1922, the church was reorganized as the German Evangelical Congregational Brethren Church, and shortly afterward, it was incorporated.

-In 1926, the church reported 97 male members and 98 female members.
-In addition, there were 110 people in the Young People’s Society.
+In 1926, the church reported 97 male and 98 female members.
+In addition, 110 people were in the Young People’s Society.

 RELATED